siddi582/Election_Analysis/README.md

 Total number of votes each candidate received Percentage of votes each candidate won
 The winner of the election based on popular vote
-2) Election-Audit Results:
-Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

 How many votes were cast in this congressional election?
 Total Votes Cast in this congressional election was 369,711